tleguern/ansible-matomo/README.md

 Ansible role for configuring Matomo.
 While it is possible to use it as is it was designed to be used from Packer using the ansible-local provisioner.

+This role will first configure mysql and nginx to run a freshly downloaded Matomo 3.8.1.
+Then it will complete the manual installation process automaticaly thanks to the uri module.

 Requirements
 ------------